samccone/monocle/README.md

 [fs.stats](http://nodejs.org/api/fs.html#fs_class_fs_stats)

-When a new file is added to the directoy it triggers a file change and thus will be passed to your specified callback.
+When a new file is added to the directoy it triggers a file change and thus will be passed to your specified listener.

 The two filters are passed through to `readdirp`.
 More documentation can be found [here](https://github.com/thlorenz/readdirp#filters)